Inductees

 Categories: Class of 2018

-• She has helped guide Connecticut to 11 NCAA National Championships including a record four-straight
+• 11 NCAA National Championships, including a record four consecutive Championships

-• Dailey has helped develop 19 Huskies into First Team All-Americans and eight National Players of the Year
+• Coached nineteen Huskies into First Team All-Americans and eight National Players of the Year

-• She also helped develop 7 Huskies into National Scholar Athletes of the Year
+• Developed seven Huskies into National Scholar Athletes of the Year

-• She helped guide the Huskies to 24 conference regular season championships and 23 conference tournament championships
+• 24 conference regular season championships and 23 conference tournament championships

-• She was a four-year forward for Rutgers serving as the team captain her junior and senior seasons guiding the scarlet knights to the 1982 AIAW National Championship
+• Played for the Rutgers, serving as the team captain her junior and senior seasons where the team won the AIAW National Championship (1982)

-• She has been inducted into the Connecticut Women’s Basketball Hall of Fame and the New England Basketball Hall of Fame
+• Inducted into the Connecticut Women’s Basketball Hall of Fame and the New England Basketball Hall of Fame

 Chris Dailey